eager-fox-2019/mini-wp/README.md

 1. clone this repository
 2. open the `/server` folder of this repo on the terminal and then run `npm install` on the terminal to install all of the dependencies
 3. `npm run start` on the terminal
+4. open the `/client` folder of this repo on the terminal and then run `npm install` on the terminal to install all of the dependencies
+5. run the `parcel index.html` or `npm run start` on the terminal to run the client on localhost port 1234
 ---
 ## __B.
 API Documentation__

-### How to user the REST API
+### How to use the REST API

-If you are running the client using live-server on localhost port 3000, then the base url is = __http://localhost:3000__
+If you are running the server on localhost port 3000, then the base url is = __http://localhost:3000__

+Example :
-Then, if you want to register new user, the URL should be : `http://localhost:3000/users/register`
+If you want to register new user, the URL should be : `http://localhost:3000/users/register`

 The formula is : `BASE_URL` + `routes` + `?` +`query`